 Options is a list with options specific for the asn1 compiler and options that are applied to the Erlang compiler.
 The latter are those that not is recognized as asn1 specific.
+For preferred option use see Preferred Option Use section in users guide [page 6].
 Available options are: